 - You will be taken to a Log On page.
 If you have not created an account from a previous NEEF grant or award, select Create New Account.
 If you have previously created an account with NEEF, skip to step 4.

 - Follow the instructions to create your account.
 It will ask you for your contact information as the account holder and the contact information for your organization’s representative.
 For example, you may be the development director, but want the executive director’s name on the application as the representative.

 - Upon creating an account, it will take you to your home screen.
 To apply, click the Apply Now button at the bottom of this page.
 You will be taken to a list of NEEF grants and awards.
-Select Every Day Event Grants 2013 to begin your application.
+Select 2016 Every Day Event Grant Proposal to begin your application.
 Complete the application.
 Remember: You can save your application and return later.
-We recommend you use the Word version of the application to create your narrative and then copy and paste your answers into the online application.
 Pay close attention to character limits.
 These limits include spaces!

 - Once you have completed the application and uploaded all attachments, click Submit Form to officially apply.
 If you do not click Submit Form, you will not have applied.
-You will also receive a confirmation screen upon submitting.
-You will not receive a confirmation email.
+You will receive a confirmation email.